appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 - For the network settings:
   - We will use the default VPC created on the form.
-  - Don't Allow HTTP and HTTPS traffic from the internet.
+  - Don't allow HTTP and HTTPS traffic from the internet.
-    - Appcircle runner doesn't accept any incoming HTTP(S) requests.
+    - The Appcircle runner doesn't require accepting any incoming HTTP(S) requests.
   - You can restrict the SSH connection by specifying the source IP addresses.
-    - **SSH is also required** to access the server from the command line.
+    - **SSH is required** to access the runner from the command line.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2757-aws9-ec2-network.png' />

-- For storage, you can select a minimum 300GB disk for a runner that will build android and iOS applications with three xCode versions.
+- For the storage, you should select a minimum 300 GB disk for a runner that will build Android and iOS applications with three Xcode versions.
-  - For each xCode version you plan to install, add 50GB disk.
+  - For each Xcode version you plan to install side by side, you should add 50 GB of disk space, roughly.
-  - In this tutorial, we will install the latest three xCode versions at the moment which is `15.3`, `15.2`, `15.1`.
+  - In this tutorial, we will install the latest (_at the moment_) three Xcode versions as a sample configuration, which are `15.3`, `15.2`, and `15.1`.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2757-aws10-ec2-storage.png' />

 - To select the previously created dedicated host, expand the "Advanced details" settings.

-  - Set the "Tenancy" to "Dedicated Host".
+  - Set the "Tenancy" to **`Dedicated Host`**.

-  - Set the "Target host by" to "Host ID".
+  - Set the "Target host by" to **`Host ID`**.

-  - Set the "Tenancy host ID" to the `dedicated_host_id` of the previously created dedicated host.
+  - Set the "Tenancy host ID" to the dedicated **Host ID** of the previously created dedicated host.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2757-aws11-ec2-dedicated-instance.png' />

-Now you're ready to click on the **Launch Instance** button to create the instance with the configuration you made.
+Now you're ready to click on the **Launch Instance** button to create the EC2 Mac instance with the configuration you made.

 You can head to the EC2 **Instances** page to see if your server is up and running.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2757-aws12-ec2-ready.png' />

 :::info
-You need to wait until the `Instance state` of the EC2 instance is "Running" to SSH into the instance.
+You need to wait until the **Instance state** of the instance is **`Running`** in order to connect to the instance with SSH.

-Generally it takes ~5-10 minutes till the `Instance state` becomes "Running" from "Pending".
+Generally it takes ~5-10 minutes till the **Instance state** becomes **`Running`** from **`Pending`**.
 :::

 ## Configuring the Appcircle Runner Instance